 And because of our ability to look backward in time, we can see how we have changed.
 We can see how the actions and decisions of our ancestors have not always been in the best interests of the larger population.

 We can see today why things like slavery or misogyny are wrong, but how do we think our ancestors truly felt about these things?

 What if someone from a past time period was displaced from their when and placed in ours?
 Take a plantation owner from the deep South in the 1850s, or a male politician from the early 1900s and drop him in modern day America.

 After he got it through his thick skull what twerking and selfies are, and he were able to reflect back upon slavery or women’s suffrage, where would his opinions lie?
 Knowing what we know now, would these people be able to properly reflect upon their actions and decisions?
 We will most likely never know, but perhaps you can see where I am going with this.

-In 10 years, 50 years, 100 years even, people will be able to look back at us, at the decisions and choices we are currently making as a society, and they will judge us.
+In 10 years, 50 years, 100 years even, people will be able to look back at us.
+They will look back at the decisions and choices we are currently making as a society and they will judge us.
 They will evaluate our actions and attempt to understand why we did the things we did.

 Why we ate so many animals and drove so many cars and were so goddam concerned about what bathrooms people use.

 We will all be reduced to a few common nouns that depict our entire generation, with a few notable politicians and celebrities nominated to represent us on our behalf.

 So I ask you: will we be happy with their assessment of us?